Demographics of the Czech Republic: After World War I

+^{1} On the territory of the census date.

 ^{1} In 2011 a large part of the population did not claim any ethnicity, before the census it was widely mediatized that the question is not mandatory.
 The vast majority of those who did so are presumed to be ethnic Czechs, number of whom dropped by roughly the same amount that the number of undeclared people rose, circa 2.5 million.